rahee554/af-table/README.md

 - **Minimal data transfer**: Only visible columns and paginated data are sent to the frontend.
 - **Parent component event integration**: Inline select/dropdown actions can trigger parent Livewire methods directly.
 - **Debounced search**: Reduces server requests for fast typing.
+- **Auto-debounced filters**: Filter inputs automatically apply with 500ms debounce for smooth UX.
 - **Query string state**: Pagination, sorting, filtering, and search state are reflected in the URL for shareable/filterable links.

 ## Recent Enhancements

+- **Excel Export Modal**: When clicking the Export Excel button, users can now choose to export either "Filtered Data" (current filters/search applied) or "All Data" (entire dataset).
+This is handled via a modal dialog.
+- **Dynamic Filtering System**: Complete overhaul of the filtering system with auto-debouncing, smart operators, and conditional display.
+- **Enhanced Filter Types**: Support for text (LIKE), select (exact match), number/integer (with operators), and date (with operators) filters.
+- **Session-aware Filtering**: Filters work seamlessly with session-stored column visibility, handling edge cases gracefully.
+- **Auto-debouncing**: All filter inputs automatically apply with 500ms debounce for smooth user experience.
+- **Smart Operator Selection**: Automatic operator assignment based on filter type - no manual operator selection needed for most cases.
+- **Conditional Filter UI**: Filter interface only appears when filters are defined, keeping the UI clean.
 - **Index Column**: Added automatic index column as the first column in every table.
 Can be disabled by passing `'index' => false` to the component.
 - **Column Visibility Persistence**: Column visibility toggles are now stored in the session, so user preferences persist across reloads and navigation.
 Each table/model has its own session key.
 - **Performance**: Only relations for visible columns are eager loaded, reducing unnecessary queries.
 Distinct values for filters are fetched using efficient queries and cached.